pow-auth/pow/README.md

 ### Pow.Plug.RequireAuthenticated

 By default, this will redirect the user to the log in page if the user hasn't been authenticated.
+Once the user has logged in, they'll be redirected back to the page that they requested.

 ### Pow.Plug.RequireNotAuthenticated